 Struggling to decide whether you need data quality or full master data management?

 Read our Blog post Which Comes First: Data Quality or MDM?

 Conduct an MDM Readiness Assessment on the key master data.

 Are there any unpleasant surprises lurking in the data?
 Data Quality efforts typically take much longer and cost much more than planned.

-An MDM Readiness Assessment is vital to understanding and managing the data risk inherent in MDM, to define a data model that will minimise data migration failures, and to keep implementation time scales within scope and budget.
+An MDM Readiness Assessment is vital to understanding and managing the data risk inherent in MDM, defining a data model that will minimise data migration failures, and keeping implementation time scales within scope and budget.